samjaninf/OFN-User-Guide---Master/hub-profile-types.md

 If you only want a profile on the OFN, once you've created your account, confirmed your email, and selected a profile-only package, your profile will be live on OFN.
 If you want to change or add any details to your profile, continue to [Enterprise Settings](/your-profile-adv.md), if not, you're all done.

+If you also want to setup an online shop, continue working

 ## For Producers

 %accordion%Producer packages%accordion%